 Try to apply ice packs to the affected side(s) of your face every twenty minutes.
 Start applying cold as soon as possible after surgery, even if it seems like the swelling isn’t a problem.
 Swelling can peak two or three days after the surgery.

 Don’t leave ice packs on any longer than 20 minutes.
 Frostbite is the last problem you need right now!

 Then Apply Heat

-After about two days, however, the therapeutic value of ice decreases, and the therapeutic value of heat increases.
-As your body’s short-term inflammatory response fades, heat can increase blood flow and help with healing.
+After about two days, ice’s therapeutic value decreases, and heat’s therapeutic value increases.
+Heat can increase blood flow and help with healing as your body’s short-term inflammatory response fades.